CoshChen/FansiteAnalysis/README.md

 The log data can be downloaded [here](https://drive.google.com/file/d/0B7-XWjN4ezogbUh6bUl1cV82Tnc/view).

 # Data Format
 The format of log.txt file is assumed to be ASCII.
 Other format, like UTF-8, may result wrong-data-line-format warning.
-Each data line follows the pattern `host [dd/MMM/yyyy:HH:mm:ss Z] "request" code(int) bytes(int)`.
+Each data line follows the pattern `host [dd/MMM/yyyy:HH:mm:ss Z] "request" code bytes`.
+Here `Z` is the time zone, `code` and `bytes` are integers.

 # Execution
 ```